-Rich red stained the pure white, hazel eyelashes shuttered.
-Blue veins met a crevasse, carved into porcelain white skin, rod droplets escaping their captivity.
+Hazel eyelashes shuttered and rich red stained the pure white snow.
+Blue veins met a crevasse, carved into porcelain pale skin, red droplets escaping their captivity.
 Icicles formed on fine brown hair and bare toes and fingers were slowly turning blue.
-Dry lips were cracked revealing fresh pink skin underneath, and they were parted slightly revealing tips of white teeth.
+Dry lips cracked revealing fresh pink skin underneath, and they were parted slightly revealing tips of white teeth.
 A feathery layer of snow covered a thin tunic, as it rose and fell with slowed breathing.
 The eyelashes fluttered at the coarse sound of gravel and snow being trodden underfoot.

-A brown cloaked figure approached and knelt by the motionless body on the freezing ground.
+A brown cloaked figure approached and knelt by the nearly motionless body on the freezing ground.
 A white cloud of mist floated into existence as the stranger breathed out warm air from their lungs.
-Lifting up their right hand they bit down on the end of one of the fingers of a woollen glove.
-Moments later their hand was on the cold neck of the injured person, checking for a pulse.
+Lifting up their right hand, they bit down on the end of one of the fingers of a woolen glove.
+Moments later, their hand was on the cold neck of the injured person, checking for a pulse.

-The warmth of the strangers hand felt like fire, burning against the skin on the neck.
-The injured party gasped quietly, and tried to grab for the heat only to find they couldn’t move their arm.
-The pain wasn’t so bad though, even though the heat sent tingles through cool veins.
+The warmth of the strangers hand felt like fire, burning against the skin of the neck.
+The injured person gasped quietly, and tried to grab for the heat only to find they couldn’t move their arm.
+The pain wasn’t so bad, even though the heat sent tingles through cool veins.

 “You’re in a bad way, little one,” a smooth voice spoke quietly.
 “Try to relax, I’m here to help you.”